microsoft/DeepSpeed/blogs/deepspeed-fastgen/2024-01-19/README.md

 In this section we introduce several stability and software enhancements that have been released since we first introduced DeepSpeed-FastGen.

+## Performance Optimizations
+We achieve a notable improvement in performance by minimizing the scheduling overhead for querying KV cache states as discussed in [Performance Optimizations](#performance-optimizations).

+See [PR-4965](https://github.com/microsoft/DeepSpeed/pull/4965), [PR-377](https://github.com/microsoft/DeepSpeed-MII/pull/377) for more details.

 ## Support for safetensor checkpoints
 Some HuggingFace-hosted model checkpoint weights are provided only in the safetensor format.
 We extend our HuggingFace checkpoint engine to work with the safetensor format to support even more models!